khabib97/ThreatFeedDashboard/README.md

 ### Intelmq-manager

-* Using intelmq-manager you can darw your feed architecture or topology.
+* Using intelmq-manager you can draw your feed architecture or topology.
 It is one kind of darg and drop model.
 Your topology will be :

 ```
 Feed BOT > Parser BOT > Expert BOT > Output